-The calculation of basic and diluted loss per share for the year ended December 31, 2021, and 2020 was based on the following:
+The calculation of basic and diluted loss per share for the year ended December 31, 2022, and 2021 was based on the following:

-Year ended December 31, 2021 2020 Loss attributable to common shareholders (\$) 6,470,620 1,928,918 Weighted average number of common shares outstanding 166,687,095 120,110,232
+Year ended December 31, 2022 2021 Loss attributable to common shareholders (\$) 5,572,426 6,470,620 Weighted average number of common shares outstanding 193,858,978 166,687,095

-Diluted loss per share did not include the effect of 16,170,000 (December 31,2020-4,170,000) common share purchase options and 100,093,210 (December 31,2020-52,636,795) common share purchase warrants as they are anti-dilutive.
+Diluted loss per share did not include the effect of 15,820,000 (December 31,2021-16,170,000) common share purchase options and 127,271,671 (December 31,2021-100,093,210) common share purchase warrants as they are anti-dilutive.

-8. MARKETABLE SECURITIES
+7. MARKETABLE SECURITIES

-The Company may acquire and transfer marketable securities from time to time, to facilitate intragroup funding transfers between the Canadian parent and its Argentine operating subsidiaries.
+From time to time, the Company may acquire and transfer marketable to facilitate intragroup funding transfers between the Canadian parent and its Argentine operating subsidiaries.
 The Company does not acquire marketable securities and engage in these transactions for speculative purposes.
 In this regard, under this strategy, the Company generally uses marketable securities of large and well-established companies with high trading volumes and low volatility.
 Nonetheless, as the process to acquire, transfer and ultimately sell the marketable securities occurs over several days, some fluctuations are unavoidable.
 As the marketable securities are acquired with the intention of a near term sale, they are considered financial instruments that are held for trading, all changes in the fair value of the instruments between acquisition and disposition are recognized through profit or loss.
+The subsequent disposition of these marketable securities in exchange for Argentine pesos gave rise to a gain as the amount received in Argentine peso exceeds the amount of Argentine peso the Company would have received from a direct foreign currency exchange.